ocean-archives/ocean-archives.github.io/README.md

 ### Why make this?
 This little repository of information is put together in the interest of helping retrospective analysis of the 2023 OceanGate Titan incident.
 The scope of information here is intended to only extend to mechanical, logistical, and operational points of data.
 I will do my best to include only the information that is confirmed, and any unconfirmed or rumour-basis information will be tagged as "Unconfirmed" to the best of my ability.

+## Disclaimer

+__I am not affiliated with OceanGate or any of its partners, nor am I an expert in submersibles!
+I greatly appreciate the corrections sent my way or volunteer help in maintaining the information in this page.
+The contents of this page are accurate to the best of my knowledge, but there may be inaccuracies.
+The Titan was a frequently changing submersible.
+Some equipment or methods listed may have been in use at one time but may not have been not in use at the time of the incident.__

 ## Image Gallery (Work in Progress)
 <table>
   <tr>